quic/cloud-ai-sdk/README.md

 - For business inquiries, please contact xyz@qualcomm.com

-# Access to Cloud AI Instances
-### AWS
-AWS Cloud AI 100 instances have Platform and Apps SDK installed.
-Developers can clone this repository on the instance to get started.
-Need to add more details.

 # Pre-requisites
 For developers with Cloud AI hardware equipped servers, refer to [Getting Started](https://docs.qualcomm.com/bundle/resource/topics/HD-PT790-991A) for
 - Overview of Cloud AI Hardware and Software Architecture